 WHO AM I?

 I suppose the first thing that I should admit to is that I am not a fully professional dog trainer.
 I don’t train or show my dogs for a living.
 Rather, I am someone who has owned and trained dogs as a passionate hobby for over 25 years.
 All my dogs have been working pets rather than professional working dogs.
 My dogs are very much part of the family: they have their own beds, they curl up on the sofa, they play games and have the same fun as any pet dog.
 In summary, my dogs are very much members of the family.
 I work them on local shoots and stage gundog demonstrations around the country.
-But I do not compete with my dogs, as I have witnessed and disapprove of some of the training methods used by professional Field Trial competitors.
+But I do not compete with my dogs, as I have witnessed and disapprove of some of the training methods used by some professional Field Trial competitors.

 I am very lucky to have served my Gundog training apprenticeship with Howard Kirby of Mullenscote Gundogs, probably the best Gundog trainer in the country.
 I met him in 2008 and, having been a pupil of his, he asked me if I would help run some of his courses, training days, shows and demonstrations.
 I became his Director of Training and Head Trainer at Mullenscote, running puppy, foundation, bronze, silver, gold and platinum level courses for all breeds of dogs and levels of handlers.